JohnFernandezR/Book-Share/README.md

 | **Location Screen:** Renamed to **"Puntos de Intercambio Seguros"** and added security descriptors. | **CJM (9):** Directly addresses **Valentina's (Persona 1)** critical pain point: "Fear of physical insecurity" during the encounter. |
 | **Profile View:** Updated to show **"Swaps Completados"** instead of "Lectores," and includes a dedicated link for **"Configurar Intereses/Géneros."** | **Scope (3):** Affirms the "Instant Swap Model." **Flowchart (8):** Validates the "Set Up Interests" node, which feeds the Match Algorithm. |

+---

-## 10. Heuristic evaluation's analysis
+## 10. Heuristic Evaluation Analysis

 Following the development of the High-Fidelity Mockups, a **Heuristic Evaluation** was performed by the external team **Mindful Monkey**.
 The objective was to identify usability issues based on recognized principles (Nielsen's Heuristics) and calculate the product's perceived usability using the **System Usability Scale (SUS)**.
 This analysis explicitly informs the final refactoring and consolidation of the design.